What is Bolt?

 We have offices and fabrication space in Boston and San Francisco and our engineering team works with companies in both locations.
 While companies don’t have to co-locate with us, many find it extremely beneficial to do so.

 Do companies you invest in need to be in Boston, San Francisco, or New York?

 No. We routinely make investments outside of these ecosystems.

 Absolutely.
 However, we're generally more interested in companies who have a presence in Boston, New York, or SF, where we typically work.

 What kind of business models do you get most excited about?

-We look for business models which provide high customer lifetime value, usually through consumables, software or software-like recurring revenue business models.
-We are equally interested in companies working in the consumer, enterprise, and industrial connected devices space.
+We look for business models which provide high customer lifetime value, often through consumables, software or software-like recurring revenue business models.
+We are equally interested in companies building products for consumers or businesses.